billbuchanan/trust4futures/workshop_01/README.md

 # Workshop 1

-The first workshop is 26 March 2025.
+The first workshop is 26 March 2025 at 10am (CET).

 ## Session 1: Bill